t-mart/monoff/README.md

 move your mouse or press a key on the keyboard, they'll turn back on again.

 - **Simple**: There's no magic to it.
 It works the same way as if you'd left your computer inactive for however many minutes.
+Click it, and the monitors turn off.
 - **Portable**: Everything about it is self-contained in the .exe and does not require an installer.
 You can even run it from a USB stick.
 - **Convenient**: I wrote this program because I purchased some monitors whose